siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-21-QAOA-and-Maximum-Cut-Problem.md

 The classical solution would be some
 $$\mathbf{s} \in\{-1,+1\}^{n}$$

 .
-The quantum solution would be the highest energy eigenstate $\vert s \rangle$ with the largest eigenvalue.
+The quantum solution would be the highest energy eigenstate $$\vert s \rangle$$ with the largest eigenvalue.

 Since the Hamiltonian is classical, this eigenstate is a computational basis state*, we can measure it and get the solution with certainty.